hopisaurus/hopisaurus/README.md

 - 👯 I’m looking to collaborate on open source projects

+- 💨 Ask me about DevOps, CI/CD, and Infra

 - ❤️ I love gardening, cooking, and car engineering

 - 📫 How to reach me: me@hopisaurus.com